skatejs/skatejs/README.md

 document.createElement('div').innerHTML = '<my-element></my-element>';
 ```

-In instances where an element is initialised asynchronously, there may be a flash of unstyled content or jank.
+In instances where an element is initialized asynchronously, or your definition is loaded after the element is already on the page, there may be a flash of un-styled content.
 For more information see [Preventing FOUC](#preventing-fouc).

 If using native custom elements, the element may not have any children when the `created` callback is invoked.
-You should not assume a specific structure exists here unless you've used the `template` callback.
+You should not assume a specific structure exists.
+For more information see [skate.ready()](#skate-ready).

 ```js
 // Will not have children.